jacekmikrut/simple_selector/README.md

 Installation
 ------------

-As a Ruby gem, SimpleSelector can be installed either by running
+As a Ruby gem, simple_selector can be installed either by running

 ```bash
   gem install simple_selector